DevAwizard/Exams_42/.github/Exam_rank_2/README.md

     <th>Description</th>
   </tr>
   <tr>
+    <td>My approach to preparing for this exam is distinct.
+I prioritize a deep understanding of core concepts and practice a variety of problems to develop a comprehensive grasp of the material.
+Instead of merely aiming to pass, I adopt a strategy that involves exploring multiple solutions and delving into the underlying principles.
+This method enhances my ability to tackle questions more efficiently and effectively during the exam.

-    <td>Rather than progressing through each level sequentially, my approach is to categorize the tasks by grouping similar functions and programs together, regardless of their designated levels.
-This method allows for a more focused study of related concepts and skills.
-The main objective is to identify and track areas for improvement in the logical structure and implementation of the code.</td>
+Rather than progressing through each level sequentially, I categorize the tasks by grouping similar functions and programs together, irrespective of their designated levels.
+This approach facilitates a more focused study of related concepts and skills.
+The main objective of this method is to identify and track areas for improvement in the logical structure and implementation of the code..</td>
   </tr>
 </table>